Bed bugs and ticks both are parasites; they depend on their hosts for survival.

 Usually, ticks season begins from early spring and continues till fall.

-Some species of ticks can be found all over the year, especially inside buildings where the temperature is very high.
+Some ticks can be found all over the year, especially inside buildings where the temperature is very high.

 Just like bed bugs, ticks also have an oval shape and reddish-brown color.